JoramKeijser/JoramKeijser.github.io/_posts/2022-05-01-mutations.md

 Instead of changing hiking directions, these algorithms change network parameters, and instead of getting up a mountain, they improve the network’s performance.
 But the basic idea is the same: Make a change in the direction of steepest improvement.

-Mathematically, the direction of steepest improvement is known as the gradient of the objective function, and the overall approach is known as gradient ascent (or descent, if we’re dealing with an objective like a cost that should be minimised).
+Mathematically, the direction of steepest improvement is known as the gradient of the objective function, and the overall approach is known as gradient ascent (or descent).
 Optimization algorithms that don’t use gradients are typically less sample efficient than algorithms that do, and deep learning would not enjoy its current success without them[^2].

 [^2]: Perhaps the relative sample complexity of gradient-free vs. gradient-based algorithms could indicate whether evolution's results would require gradient estimates.